4 tips to rank your business higher with a local SEO strategy

 It is time to transition from national social media campaigns to campaigns that have a more local focus.

 Here are some of our tips for increasing a brand’s social media presence:

 - Post on a consistent basis.
 Create a content calendar and a posting schedule to help you stick to posting regularly.
 When setting up your posting schedule, try to be realistic.
 It’s better to post on a consistent basis rather than lots of posts at sporadic times.

 - Use hashtags.
 Hashtags are a great organic way for people to find a business on social media.
 Take advantage of some trending hashtags by adding them to relevant posts.

 - Post about local events, location-specific deals and different employee cultures that are happening at each store to really help consumers understand your brand.

 - Engage with customers by starting conversations and responding to comments, questions, and brand mentions.
 That engagement goes a long way with both customers and Google.

 The above are new strategies Marketers can implement to boost their local search rankings in The Age of the Customer.
 In order to implement the above strategies at scale, businesses need a tool like Chatmeter with features such as bulk review responding, white glove listing management service and geo-fenced social media tracking all of which are designed to increase your online visibility.
 Not sure where your local business stores rank?
-Run a free instant brand audit to see where you currently rank online and how you can improve.
+Run a Schedule a free brand audit to see where you currently rank online and how you can improve.